lionel87/fast-tree-builder/README.md

 ##### Optional

 - `nodeValueMapper`: Function to map an item to a custom value stored in the node.
-Optional.
 - `nodeValueKey`: Key where the item is stored in the output node.
 Set to `false` to inline the item directly into the node.
 Defaults to `'value'`.
 - `nodeParentKey`: Key where the node's parent reference is stored.
 Set to `false` to omit parent links.
 Defaults to `'parent'`.
 - `nodeChildrenKey`: Key where the node's children are stored.
 Defaults to `'children'`.